What is Project Vision?

 We love to work with new organizations to schedule events throughout the school year.
 If your organization is interested, please contact:

 We are always looking to train new students every school year.
 Please see our Membership page.
-If you have any questions, contact: Gail Gan or Lucy Paul, Co-Directors of Membership, at email@example.com.
+If you have any questions, contact: Lucy Paul, Director of Membership, at email@example.com.